 Study with nationally recognized leaders in genetic counseling theory and practice, genomics, laboratory genetics, clinical genetics, ethics and specialty practice.

-Get a Variety of Clinical Experiences
+Get a Variety of Fieldwork Experiences

-Train in a variety of settings specializing in cancer, neurogenetics, biochemical genetics, muscular dystrophy, cystic fibrosis, prenatal genetics and laboratory genetics.
+Train in a variety of settings specializing in cancer, pediatrics, neurogenetics, biochemical genetics, muscular dystrophy, cystic fibrosis, prenatal genetics and laboratory genetics.